Distributionally Robust Reinforcement Learning with Human Feedback: Experiments

-We base our DPO implementation on \Cref{alg:dist-DPO}, and train it on the same 400K item subset of the Unified-Feedback dataset as for the reward models.
-The results for DPO can be seen in \Cref{tab:eval-dpo}.
-We see a smooth improvement as $\rho$ increases, for both ID and OOD datasets.
-Moreover, the DR DPO performs better than DR DPO (\cref{tab:eval-ppo}) on OOD datasets.
+We base our Robust DPO implementation on \Cref{alg:dist-DPO}, and train it on the same 400K item subset of the Unified-Feedback dataset as for the reward models.
+The results for Robust DPO can be seen in \Cref{tab:eval-dpo}.
+We see a consistent improvement as $\rho$ increases, for both ID and OOD datasets.
+Additionally, we see that for OOD datasets, an intermediate value of $\rho$ attains the best performance.
+For HHH Alignment the corresponding value of $\rho=0.8$, and for MT Bench it is $\rho=0.5$.
+Moreover, the DR DPO performs better than DR PPO (\cref{tab:eval-ppo}) on OOD datasets.
 We also evaluate DR DPO on RewardBench, and the details can be found in Appendix, \Cref{tab:rb-uf-dpo-subsets}.